-Prefetching has been explored in the context of GPUs [11, 45, 46, 52, 53, 58, 73] with the goal of reducing effective memory latency.
+Prefetching has been explored in the context of GPUs [12, 51, 52, 63, 64, 73, 102] with the goal of reducing effective memory latency.
 With memory-latency-bound applications, the load-/store pipelines can be employed by the CABA framework to perform opportunistic prefetching into GPU caches.
-The CABA framework can potentially enable the effective use of prefetching in GPUs due to several reasons: (1) Even simple prefetchers such as the stream [47, 64, 78] or stride [13, 34] prefetchers are non-trivial to implement in GPUs since access patterns need to be tracked and trained at the granularity of warps [53, 73].
-CABA could enable fine-grained book-keeping by using spare registers and assist warps to save metadata for each warp.
+The CABA framework can potentially enable the effective use of prefetching in GPUs due to several reasons: (1) Even simple prefetchers such as the stream [54, 86, 109] or stride [15, 38] prefetchers are non-trivial to implement in GPUs since access patterns need to be tracked and trained at the fine granularity of warps [64, 102].
+CABA could enable finegrained book-keeping by using spare registers and assist warps to save metadata for each warp.
 The computational units could then be used to continuously compute strides in access patterns both within and across warps.
-(2) It has been demonstrated that software prefetching and helper threads [1, 16, 25, 42, 42, 52, 57, 79] are very effective in performing prefetching for irregular access patterns.
-Assist warps offer the hardware/software interface to implement application-specific prefetching algorithms with varying degrees of complexity without the additional cost of hardware implementation.
+(2) It has been demonstrated that software prefetching and helper threads [1, 19, 28, 48, 48, 63, 69, 77, 78, 111] are very effective in performing prefetching for irregular access patterns.
+Assist warps offer the hardware/software interface to implement application-specific prefetching algorithms with varying degrees of complexity without the additional overheads of various hardware implementations.
 (3) In bandwidth-constrained GPU systems, uncontrolled prefetching could potentially flood the off-chip buses, delaying demand requests.
-CABA can enable flexible prefetch throttling (e.g., [30, 32, 78]) by scheduling assist warps that perform prefetching, only when the memory pipelines are idle.
-(4) Prefetching with CABA entails using load or prefetch instructions, which not only enables prefetching to the hardware-managed caches, but also simplifies usage of unutilized shared memory or register file as prefetch buffers.
+CABA can enable flexible prefetch throttling (e.g., [34, 36, 109]) by scheduling assist warps that perform prefetching, only when the memory pipelines are idle or underutilized.
+(4) Prefetching with CABA entails using load or prefetch instructions, which not only enables prefetching to the hardware-managed caches, but also could simplify the usage of unutilized shared memory or register file as prefetch buffers.